Graduate student symposium

 - A letter of support from your thesis advisor that includes an assessment of the current status of your thesis research and expected contributions and graduation date.

-Please combine all materials into one PDF document and submit by the deadline shown on the main GSS-2021 website.
-To submit your work, please go to the AI 2021 – Graduate Student Symposium Submission site and follow the instructions.
+Please combine all materials into one PDF document and submit by the deadline shown on the main GSS-2022 website.
+To submit your work, please go to the submission website and follow the instructions.

 All students are encouraged to attend and participate in the Symposium, whether or not they apply to present their work.
 All the selected student presenters are expected to actively participate in the full Symposium, as we envision participants gaining as much by interacting with their peers as by having their presentations critiqued by the faculty panel.